telegramflutter/t/README.md

 This project is written in 100% Dart language.
 Over 250,000 lines of code is ported from C/C++ to Dart.
 No native binaries, no C/C++ builds, no bullshit.

+We keep this project on par with https://github.com/telegramdesktop/tdesktop/blob/dev/Telegram/SourceFiles/mtproto/scheme/api.tl.

 ## Features

-* Supports Telegram API Layer 195.
+* Supports Telegram API Layer 207 (2025-Jul-04).
 * Serialize/Deserialize MTProto objects to binary format to be sent/received throught the transport protocol (TCP, HTTP).
 * https://pub.dev/packages/tg which is also written in Dart, is a drop-in replacement for `tdlib` which is written in C/C++.